Pion condensation at rotation in magnetic field, electric and scalar potential wells: Complex scalar field placed in external fields in rotation frame

-Let us notice that for $\lambda=0$ the Klein-Gordon-Fock equation (\ref{pipitot}) differs only by the constant energy shift $\mu\to \mu+\Omega\nu$ from the Klein-Gordon-Fock equation describing stationary states of the charged pion with quantum number $\nu$ in the laboratory frame.
+Let us notice that for $\lambda=0$ the Klein-Gordon-Fock equation (\ref{pipitot}) differs only by the constant energy shift $\mu\to \mu+\Omega\nu$ from the Klein-Gordon-Fock equation describing stationary states of the charged pion with quantum number $\nu$ in the laboratory frame, e.g. cf. \cite{V88,Migdal:1990vm}.

 The energy density is given by expression

 Thus employing (\ref{LphiOmpiV}) we find the pion contribution to the energy density:

 cf. Eqs. (\ref{LphiOmpiV}), (\ref{murep}), (\ref{pipitot}), (\ref{EnerPhipi}).
 As it is seen from Eqs. (\ref{Meis}), (\ref{current}), the term $-\vec{j}_\pi\vec{A}\sim |\phi|^4$ in (\ref{EAsquare}) and $-e^2\vec{A}^{\,2}|\phi|^2\sim |\phi|^6$ for small $|\phi|^2$.